richelbilderbeek/paper_k3_ratings/docs/paper.md

   have the same distribution in their ratings
 - H2: the songs unique to each K3 formation
-  have the same distribution in their ratings, if the songs compared have the same writers
+  have the same distribution in their ratings, for those songs that have the exact same group of text writers

 ## Methods